 Recovery after rhinoplasty is a process.
 It’s essential to understand that the typical recovery time spans from 6 to 8 weeks.

 The recovery journey can differ between individuals, and numerous factors can influence the timeline.
 These factors include your body’s unique healing capabilities and the surgical technique used during your procedure.
+The nasal skin may also experience numbness and abnormal sensations initially but should return to normal sensation over the months following the procedure.

 Let’s look into the rhinoplasty recovery timeline.